liam-wiltshire/talks/machinelearning/content.md

 ???

-- The problem, we suspected was context - on a store where the average product price is $30 and there is a $60 rank, a  $50 purchase would be perfectly normal
+- This kinda makes sense - on a store where the average product price is $30 and there is a $60 rank, a  $50 purchase would be perfectly normal
 - On a store where the average product price was $3 and the highest priced item was $5, that would be more suspect.
-- Likewise, a player who makes all their purchases from France, who suddenly makes a purchase from the US may just be on holiday, but it's probably worth investigating further.
+- Likewise, a purchase coming from the US is nothing suspicious, but if the player who made it usually makes all their purchases from France, it's probably worth investigating further.
 - This is context - we need to provide a frame of reference to determine if something appears odd